luna404/herams-i18n/docs/index.rst

 Introduction
 ============

 Welcome to the **HeRAMS User Guide**.
 This user guide was designed for users of the `HeRAMS platform <https://herams.org/>`_.
 It provides step-by-step instruction on how to register and access the platform as well as a brief overview on key components of the platform, including detailed information on how to explore the available data using the interactive dashboards.
-Data managers can find additional information on how edit data in the `Edit Data`_ section.
+Data managers can find additional information on how edit data in the `Contribute Data`_ section.
 For more advanced topics related to user management and project administration, please consult the `HeRAMS Administration`_ section.

-It should be noted that the guide only addresses issues related to the `HeRAMS platform <https://herams.org/>`_.
+It should be noted that this guide only addresses issues related to the `HeRAMS platform <https://herams.org/>`_.
 For general information on the HeRAMS approach and for technical guidance please consult the official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_.
 For additional questions that are not covered in this guide, please contact the `HeRAMS Support Team <mailto:herams@who.int?>`_.

 Getting started
 ===============

-This chapter is intended for new users of the `HeRAMS platform <https://herams.org/>`_ platform.
-It covers all issues related to registering and accessing the platform as well as managing your user profile.
-To help you navigate the platform on your own, the last section of this chapter provides an explanation to the different icons used across the platform.
+This chapter is intended for new users of the `HeRAMS platform <https://herams.org/>`_.
+It covers all issues related to `registering <#creating-a-user-account>`__ and `accessing <#logging-in>`__ the platform as well as managing your `user profile <#update-your-user-profile>`__.
+To help you navigate the platform on your own, the last part of this chapter provides an overview of `recurring icons <#icons-and-their-meanings>`__ used across the platform as well as some useful tips on how to use `Breadcrumbs`__ as an efficient way to navigate the platfrom.

 Creating a User Account